laurasinclair/happyhome/README.md

 # HappyHome

-HappyHome is an admin dashboard for an apartment rental platform, where the admin can see and manage apartments.
-Frontend developed with React.js, backend with Express.js.
+HappyHome is an admin dashboard for an apartment rental platform.
+Frontend built with React.js, backend with Express.js, database with MongoDB, all communicating via REST API.

 ## Have a look!